Coparenting: Separated parents

 Post-separation co-parenting describes a situation where two parents work together to raise a child after they are divorced, separated, or never having lived together.
 Advocates for co-parenting oppose the habit to grant custody of a child exclusively to a single parent and promote shared parenting as a protection of the right of children to continue to receive care and love from all parents.
 Epidemiological studies have shown that joint custody and other arrangements where children have greater access to both parents lead to better physical, mental and health outcomes for children.

 Elective co-parenting

 Elective co-parenting, also referred to as parenting partnerships or partnered parenting, may be used as a choice by individuals seeking to have children but who do not wish to enter into a conventional relationship.
-This phenomenon has been a common practice for gay men and lesbian women in the past, the concept has become recently more common among heterosexual men and women.
+This phenomenon has been a common practice for gay men and lesbian women in the past, but has become recently more common among heterosexual men and women.